 The appropriations and budget process is the way that Congress decides how to allocate the government’s discretionary spending.
 The government is more likely to run a deficit than not, and have to borrow money despite which party is in power.
 The government has run a deficit for 77 of the past 90 years.

 The national debt is the accumulation of past deficits and surpluses.
 The national debt is the total amount of money that the government owes to its creditors, both domestic and foreign.
 It has implications for the government’s fiscal sustainability, its creditworthiness, its borrowing costs, and its influence on the global economy.

 The U.S. has carried debt since its inception.
 Debts incurred during the American Revolution amounted to $75 million, primarily borrowed from domestic investors and the French Government.
-As of mid-November 2022, the U.S. national debt is $31.3 Trillion.
+As of mid-November 2022, according to the Government Accountability Office (GAO) the U.S. national debt is $31.3 Trillion.

 How Much Money is $31.3 Trillion?